Technical SEO

 If the search results show the cached version of your page, it means your page has a slow loading speed.
 You can work on the errors that are responsible for this.

-By looking at the cached and fresh version of your competitor’s pages, you can assume your competitor's changes to the page.
+By looking at the cached and fresh versions of your competitor’s pages, you can assume your competitor's changes to the page.

 Caching is an essential process that temporarily stores data to speed up access and improve user experience.
 Various types of caches exist, such as browser, server, website, and search engine caching.